Clamshell Quilt, Captain Ahab & the Whale and more...

 http://simplyshabbyjlquilts.blogspot.com/2011/05/eleanor-peace-bailey-doll-revision.html?m=1

 As luck would have it I did a Google search and this lady on her blog had posted a doll almost exactly like the one I purchased.
 If you go to her site you can read about it.
 This helped me to know that my doll is most likely a vintage 1980's Elinor Peace Bailey pattern doll called, "A Victorian Lady."
 I am thinking I too shall give her a bit of an upgrade, but maybe only the eyes, as I like the clothes on it.
 However it gives me all kinds of idea's for making new clothes for her too.
+I have since gifted this old fashioned doll to my mother, she saw it and loved it.

 This for .99 was a nifty little piece of china.
 It is for setting your teabags on, but I like it to hold the spoon I use to stir the soup on the stove.
 It is much easier to clean up than that sticky mess the spoon usually makes on the stove top.